 1. Kids’ Bookshelves

 When it comes to storing kids’ books, bookshelves are a very convenient option and a staple in any kids’ reading nook.
-You can find many great options online these days that will get the job done.
+You can find many great online options that will get the job done.

-Two fantastic options for kid bookshelves that aren’t only beautiful but that have great reviews on Amazon are the Natural Birch Hardwood Kids’ Bookshelf from ECR4Kids and the Kids Book Rack from SERIONE.
+Two fantastic options for kid bookshelves that aren’t only beautiful and have great reviews on Amazon are the Natural Birch Hardwood Kids’ Bookshelf from ECR4Kids and the Kids Book Rack from SERIONE.

 The top choice of many parents (and teachers) is this Natural Birch Hardwood Kids’ Bookshelf from ECR4Kids.
 This furniture piece is GREENGUARD GOLD certified and made with non-toxic, BPA-free, lead-free materials.
 This bookshelf has 5 wide slots, which are perfect to display a wide collection of books.
 Measurements are 36” L x 15” W x 30” H.

 The Kids Book Rack from SERIONE is another great choice.
-This kids’ bookshelf stands solid but comes with a wall anchor bracket to prevent tipping.
+This kids’ bookshelf stands solid but has a wall anchor bracket to prevent tipping.
 I also love that it has two built-in cubbies, measuring 27.6” L x 11” W x 34” H.

 2. Wooden Wall Shelves

 Wooden wall shelves are another great option for storing kids’ books.
-They are fantastic space savers as they allow you to use wall space instead of floor space.
+They are fantastic space savers, allowing you to use wall space instead of floor space.

 Here are two great options for wooden wall shelves…